Rafisto/uni/3_semester_2024/prog/lab/lista2/README.md

 - Librarian borrows for a Reader **the first available copy of a requested book** by providing:
   - Book ID
   - Reader ID
-- System updates the copy to set the Reader ID and returns the updated copy
+- System updates the copy to set the Reader ID and returns the id of the copy
 - (Alternative) System returns an error if the reader does not exist
 - (Alternative) System returns an error if the book does not exist
 - (Alternative) System returns an error if no copies are available